 But that was before college professors began protesting the embrace of MOOCs as a ploy to trim faculty and cut public university funding.
 At San Jose State University, where the engineering professor had such success with a blended edX class, the philosophy department publically refused to use a popular edX class taught by a Harvard professor because it replaced faculty with "cheap online education" [source: Parry].

 Cries of the "MacDonaldization" of education have shelved attempts to speed through for-credit MOOCs and lowered the lofty expectations of MOOC providers like edX.
 Instead of being the creators and distributors of course content, it's likely that edX, with its open-source platform, will offer its services as a consultant to universities and governments that want to use its "free" product.
 EdX already signed such agreements with China and France where the countries will pay edX for ongoing advice and technical support while using its code for their own MOOCs [source: Meyer].

 For now, nonprofit edX has a leg up on its competitors; with MIT and Harvard's combined endowments topping $40 billion, it doesn't have to depend on venture capital for its survival [source: Haynie].
 EdX will continue to publish brilliant, free courses while searching for its place in the higher education universe.

-For lots more information on MOOCs, online education and the high costs of college, check out the related HowStuffWorks links on the next page.
+For lots more information on MOOCs, online education and the high costs of college, check out the related HowStuffWorks links below.